wikimedia/operations-debs-trafficserver/doc/admin-guide/plugins/index.en.rst

 :doc:`Cache Promote <cache_promote.en>`
    Provides additional control over when an object should be allowed into the cache.

+:doc:`Collapsed-Forwarding <collapsed_forwarding.en>`
+   Allows to Collapse multiple Concurrent requests by downloading once from the Origin and serving all clients in parallel.

 :doc:`Combo Handler <combo_handler.en>`
    Provides an intelligent way to combine multiple URLs into a single URL, and have Apache Traffic Server combine the components into one response.